How to Fire Someone Professionally: The Ultimate Guide With Scripts

 Step #8: Be kind and respectful

-When terminating an employee, it’s important that you communicate effectively.
-It’s also vital that you’re completely transparent when it comes to your delivery.
+When terminating an employee, you must communicate effectively.
+It’s also vital that you’re completely transparent in your delivery.

 However, that doesn’t mean that you should be rude or blunt.